How multi-probe voting eliminates false alerts

 Singapore → 200 OK ✓

 One probe timed out.
 Three others confirmed the service is up.
-No alert.
-No 3 AM wake-up.
-The timeout was a network issue between the Nuremberg probe and your server, not an actual outage.
+The system correctly identifies this as a probe-level or network-level issue, not an outage.

 The tradeoff

 This is the core of how Larm approaches monitoring.
-We think the job of a monitoring tool is to reduce stress, not create it.
 If you're tired of alert fatigue, give it a try.
 The free plan includes 15 monitors with multi-probe voting from all locations.

 Start monitoring in minutes.